Skip to main content

 • Certified copy of the death certificate

-• Government-issued photo ID for the heir or personal representative
+• Government-issued photo ID for the heir, successor trustee, or personal representative

-• Documentation proving ownership interest in the property: probated will, court order, recorded deed, or trust document showing you as successor trustee or beneficiary
+• Documentation of your ownership interest in the property: recorded deed, probated will, court order, or the trust instrument

-Banner Bank requires several documents to process a claim, including Certified copy of the death certificate, Valid government-issued photo ID for the claimant (beneficiary, executor, or administrator), and Account information for the deceased (account numbers if available), and additional documentation depending on the account type.
+Banner Bank requires several documents to process a claim, including Certified copies of the death certificate (Banner advises requesting multiple certified copies; photocopies are usually not accepted), Valid government-issued photo ID for the claimant (POD beneficiary, surviving joint owner, executor, administrator, or successor trustee), and Account numbers for the deceased's Banner accounts, if available, and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions

-Banner Bank's Estate Settlement / Branch Services can be reached by phone at 1-800-272-9933 and email at mortgagecustomerservice@bannerbank.com for questions throughout the claims process.
+Banner Bank's Branch team / Client Contact Center (Banner publishes no separate estate or claims department) can be reached by phone at 1-800-272-9933 for questions throughout the claims process.

 When the deceased had multiple Banner Bank accounts, some may need separate claims while others can be handled together.
-The Banner Wealth and Investment Services can clarify what's needed for each account type.
+The Banner Wealth and Investment Services (advice through LPL Financial; Banner Bank has no trust department) can clarify what's needed for each account type.

 Banner Bank